When There’s Smoke, There’s Fire? Smoke Detector False Alarms

 Dust and Dirt

-Because smoke detectors rely on the uninterrupted flow of ions or beams of light, the presence of big dust particles can produce a false alarm.
+Because smoke detectors rely on the uninterrupted flow of ions or beams of light, big dust particles can produce a false alarm.
 Detectors near windows or HVAC vents may be especially prone to these.

 It’s a good idea to clean your alarm with the soft brush attachment on your vacuum at least once per year.